Queen Victoria Building

 Unbelievably, this High Victorian masterpiece (1898) was repeatedly slated for demolition before it was restored in the mid-1980s....

 The 309m-tall Sydney Tower (built 1970–1981) offers unbeatable 360-degree views from the observation level 250m up – and even better...

 The beautiful 2000-seat State Theatre is a lavish, gilt-ridden, chandelier-dangling palace.
 It hosts the Sydney Film Festival, concerts,...

 49 Market St · interesting places nearby

 State Theatre information

-The utterly ornate State (1929) is Sydney’s most ostentatious theatre.
+The ostentatiously ornate State (1929) is Sydney’s most beautiful theatre.
 Originally built as a movie palace during Hollywood’s heyday, it’s now a National Trust–classified building, dripping with gilt and velveteen.
 Live shows (musicals, comedy, middle-of-the-road bands) take the stage, except during the Sydney Film Festival in June.